botbuilder-contrib/botbuilder-storage-mongodb/README.md

 ## Requirements

-* [NodeJS](https://nodejs.org/en/) 10.x is a requirement to install dependencies, build and run tests.
+* [NodeJS](https://nodejs.org/en/) 13.x was used to create and test this library.
-* MongoDB database.
+* MongoDB database, or a database exposing basic MongoDB syntax.

 ## Installation